SkiFire13/master-thesis/chapters/algorithm.typ

 The parity game formulation of a system of fixpoint equations admits positions where a player has no available moves, meaning it is not a total parity game.
 However the strategy improvement algorithm requires a total parity game, so we need to convert a generic parity game into a "compatible" total parity game that can be handled by it, for some definition of "compatible.

 The way we do this transformation is by providing auxiliary vertices that will be used as successors for those vertices that do not have one, in particular we will add two vertices $w0$ and $w1$ representing vertices that are both controlled by and winning for respectively player 0 and 1.
 These will be used for vertices that have no successors, meaning they are losing for the player controlling them and thus need a successor that is controlled by and winning for the opposite player. $w0$ and $w1$ will in turn also need successors, and these will be respectively $l1$ and $l0$, representing vertices that are controlled by and losing for respectively player 1 and 0.
 The vertices $w0$ and $l1$ will thus form a forced cycle, as well as $w1$ and $l0$.
-This, along with priorities choosen favourable to the player that should win these cycles, will guarantee that the winner will actually be the expected one.
+This, along with priorities choosen as favourable for the player that should win these cycles, will guarantee that the winner will actually be the expected one.

 #definition("induced total parity game")[
   Let $G = (V_0, V_1, E, p)$ be a parity game.
 The induced total parity game of $G$ is the parity game $G' = (V'_0, V'_1, E', p')$ where: